PovilasID/Bluesky-Integration/README.md

 ## Features
 * Use Bluesky as a posting platform for notifications.
 * Has support for multi-posts.
-Integration is aware of character limit and if message is longer than said limit, it will split the message into multiple numberd posts.
+Integration is aware of character limit and if message is longer than said limit, it will split the message into multiple numbered posts.

 ## Not Yet Implemented
-I am still working on the following features and hope to bring them to the integration in the near future.
 * Image Posting
-* Tagging.
+* Tagging

 ## Install Via HACS